alchrabas/pyslate/README.rst

 ----------------

-If none of previously mentioned options was a solution for your problem, then custom functions come to the reascue.
+If none of previously mentioned options was a solution for your problem, then custom functions come to the rescue.
 It's possible to create a meta-tag being in fact a custom python function which can do almost everything and then return a translated tag.